-Have an image fill your text instead of a color, appearing inside the letters, with GIMP, Photoshop or any painter supporting layers
+Let an image appear inside the letters, using GIMP, Photoshop or any painter with layers

-In this stage you must have only your background image and your text floating transparent on top of the image.
+In this stage you should have only your background image and your text floating transparent on top of the image.

 5) Press Ctrl+C to copy your text, and immediately Shift+Control+V to paste it as a new image.
 Now you have your text filled with your image instead of a color!
 Export it as a GIF, PNG or any type that supports transparency, if you want to keep transparency between letters, or as JPG, BMP or any image type if you just want some color between letters.